QingYang6/SWD/README.md

 ```
 Args:
 1. input_image_path,cloud_mask_path,output_file_path are the same as Option 1.
 2. parameters: similar as Option 1.
-Can directly input with a dicionary variable {'index':'ALL','cloud_band':[0],'cloud_value':[0]}, no need to be a string.
+Can directly input with a dictionary variable {'index':'ALL','cloud_band':[0],'cloud_value':[0]}, no need to be a string.